OneFolderApp/OneFolder/README.md

 ## Do you want to help?
 There is many ways people can help:
+- Test new features
 - feedback and suggestion on design
-- Test new features
 - Copy Writting and bloggin
-- Growth
+- Detect new communities for growth
 - Coding

 If you are interested here is a form so we can reach out: